-The code of values and principles that a person or a group of people actively portray is what makes ethical leadership important.
-An individual’s sense of ethics will impact on how they conduct not only themselves but their business persona.
-Choosing the difference between right and wrong for most people goes without question.
-The application of this knowledge of right and wrong within the business realm is what makes a leader ethical.
+Ethical leadership is the code of values and principles a person or a group of people actively portray.
+The individual’s sense of ethics will impact on how they conduct not only themselves but their business persona.

-Business’ write codes of ethics that are given both to their employees and will be on documentation that the customer or client can read.
-However, the written word only holds value if the actions of the people within the business advocate these intentions.
-It goes without saying that a business can only be as ethical as the people that are running it.
+While an organisation can write a code of ethics and give it to its employees, customers, client’s and relevant stakeholders the written word only holds value if the actions of the people within the business support these intentions.
+An organisation will only be as ethical as the people that are running it.
 So how the company’s leaders act and behave will characterise the ethical nature of the business.